andrew/nesbitt.io/_posts/2017-11-10-what-does-a-sustainable-open-source-project-look-like.md

 layout: post
 title: What does a sustainable open source project look like?
 published: true
-description: I wanted to articulate what a successful, sustainable open source project looks like, including what kinds of work do people do on it, and what kind of community of users and contributors it has.
-Then with that as an end point, we can work backwards to figure out how to bring that world to life.
+description: What a successful, sustainable open source project looks like, the work people do on it, and the community it needs.
 ---

 Over the past couple years, thanks in part to Nadia Eghbal’s [Roads and Bridges](https://www.fordfoundation.org/library/reports-and-studies/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure/) report, the world is starting to see the need for long-term sustainability in key open source projects that are the foundation of the ecosystems that our society relies on.